bradleyboehmke/completejourney/README.md

   - `coupons`: coupon metadata (UPC code, campaign, etc.)
   - `coupon_redemptions`: coupon redemptions (household, day, UPC code, campaign)
-  - `promotions`: product placement in mailers and in stores corresponding to advertising campaigns
+  - `promotions_sample`: a sampling of the product placement in mailers and in stores corresponding to advertising campaigns

 ## Installation